Run Chainhook as a Service using Stacks

 [!Note] The

-is the required field to use thehttp_post
+start_blockis the required field to use thehttp_postthen-thatpredicate.

-Now, use the following command to scan the blocks based on the predicates defined in the print_event_2.json
+Now, use the following command to scan the blocks based on the predicates defined in the print_event_2.json file.

 chainhook predicates scan print_event_2.json --testnet

-The above command posts events to the URL http://localhost:3000/api/v1/vaults
+The above command posts events to the URL http://localhost:3000/api/v1/vaults mentioned in the Chainhook.toml file.

 Initiate Chainhook Service